What you need to know about exit interviews

 Not everyone feels comfortable revealing all during exit interviews, so don’t feel that you have to discuss anything you don’t want to.

-• Is there anything we could have done to retain your services?
+Is there anything we could have done to keep you?

 Do I have to do an exit interview?